Standard Portable Toilet Rental in Gary

 + Can I extend the rental?

-Yes — call dispatch before your scheduled pickup to extend the contract and add servicing visits.
+Yes — call dispatch before the scheduled pickup.
+The contract is extended and added servicing visits are scheduled.

 Reserve a Standard Unit Today

-Share your delivery address, placement surface, and rental duration to help us plan your next-route delivery.
-We will position a clean Standard Porta Potty unit in Gary.
+Share your delivery address, placement surface, and rental duration to help us plan the next route.
+We will position your Standard Porta Potty unit in Gary.
 Call (219) 248-2367.